Shuyi02/ezrProject/README.md

 # ezrProject
-repository for our group in the lecture Real Time Rendering
+repository for our group in the lecture Real Time Rendering at University of Koblenz

+# Licence
+I have no idea and hope everything is ok this way.
+I/We do not intend to make any money with it, it's for pure personal usage to program some cool stuff to show our professor.

 #### Setup for our group
 ##### Prerequisites